 Beware of false information and scams

 - A Coronavirus cure?
-Don’t be ripped off by the online offers — currently there are no vaccines for COVID-19, but there are lots of dodgy pills and fake remedies.
+Don’t be ripped off by the online offers — there are lots of dodgy pills and fake remedies.

 - Don’t click on text message links about COVID-19, even if they look like they are from the government — scammers are exploiting the hunger for information to spread malware and phishing scams.
 Australian Government agencies will never send a text containing weblinks.

 - Be suspicious of COVID-19 emails too, especially if you do not recognise or trust the address.
 They could contain a link to a fake website where you are encouraged to enter confidential details that scammers use to steal your money.